RMBond/ScottCreek-WY22_LagoonBathymetry/README.md

 </center>

-Water Year 2022 (WY22) brought multiple mass wasting events and flushing flows which brough large amounts of sediment into the creek.
+Water Year 2022 (WY22) had multiple mass wasting events and flushing flows which brough large amounts of sediment into the creek.
 We believe this sediment filled in pool habitat (reducing pool quantity, pool volume, and maximum pool depth).
 We also suspect sediment reached the